-It's time to call out one of the biggest killers of committed and driven actors: the lack of a logical mathematical equation.
+It's time to call out one of the biggest killers of committed and driven actors: the lack of a causation equation.

 Effort = Results

-Or, for the true nerds out there (hi friends!), to plot along this trajectory on a line graph:
+Or, for the true nerds out there (hi friends!), to plot along this trajectory:

 And yet it doesn't.

 Choosing to be an actor is like agreeing to step into a parallel universe where this Earthly rule of physics doesn't apply.
-Yet, similar to any page of size 2 font Terms & Conditions, we often aren't fully cognisant of what we're signing up for until it's too late — until we've already hung up our aspirations entirely.
+And à la incomprehensible Terms & Conditions documents, we often aren't fully cognisant of what we're signing up for until it's too late — until we've hung up our aspirations entirely.

-But fear not, we needn't add to the body count.
-Here's a three-step strategy ready to be put in play today.
+But fear ye not!
+We needn't add to the body count.
+Instead, here's a three-step strategy we can plug and play today.

 1) Sever the expectation

-There's a Buddhist quote that says, "It is easier to put on a pair of shoes than to wrap the earth in leather."
-Detaching from this seemingly reasonable expectation then becomes our metaphorical shoes.
-And boy, do these shoes make the journey both so much easier and more agreeable.
+There's a mic-drop Buddhist quote inspired by the Indian philosopher Shantideva that says, "It is easier to put on a pair of shoes than to wrap the earth in leather".
+Detaching from our seemingly reasonable expectation is like putting on a pair of (metaphorical) shoes.
+And boy, do these metaphorical shoes make our journey sooo freaking much easier and more enjoyable.

-We're free to be as creative as we'd like here.
-The only rule is that it must work for us specifically, though physical, tangible endeavours seem to be most effective.
-It's oddly reassuring to be able to point at direct evidence of the "Effort = Results" law on occasion.
-Of course, no pursuit will provide an uninterrupted stream of win after win, but periodic exceptions to the rule are far easier to digest than a rule that doesn't apply at all.
+Although physical, tangible endeavours seem to be most effective (it's oddly reassuring to point at direct evidence of the "Effort = Results" law on occasion), go with whatever sails your ship.
+Of course, no pursuit will provide an uninterrupted stream of wins, but periodic exceptions to the rule are far more digestible than a rule that doesn't apply at all.

 - a musical instrument